-Communication and Professionalism Expectation Selected indicators 1.
+Communication and Professionalism Expectation Selected indicators TC Faculty 1.
 The candidate is consistently organized and manages time well.
 I consistently arrive to school and class on time and prepared.
 I initiate timely discussions with mentor or faculty for assignments or projects when necessary.
 I follow course policies when a request for an extension is necessary.
 2. The candidate is thoughtfully and effectively engaged in courses and the school community.
 I make positive contributions to the work at hand.
 I refrain from interacting with technology at inappropriate times.
 I interact with professionals throughout the school (e.g. counselors, librarians, specialists, support staff, and administrators).
 I attend special events even if they take place outside the school day.
 I pay attention with an open and curious mind to the activities and experiences I encounter whether at school or in classes at LC.
 I refrain from doing homework while at my placement.
 3. The candidate consistently shows strong and effective skills in verbal, nonverbal, and written communication.
 I reply to emails promptly and professionally (within 24 hours).
 I produce work that reflects assignment guidelines.
 I attend to my tone of voice, facial expressions, and body language in all professional interactions.
 I consider my language and my tone when giving verbal or written feedback to students, my mentor and other school professionals, and program faculty and staff.

 4. The candidate is dependable and responsible.
-I minimize absences and follow course and program policies for reporting absences, including explaining why I won't be in class.
+I follow program expectations regarding attendance at my practicum and communicate in a timely manner with my mentor if I need to be late or absent.
 I follow through with commitments I make to peers, mentor, and faculty.

-Openness to Learning and Self-Awareness Expectation Selected indicators 5.
-The candidate approaches all program activities with curiosity and the expectation that there is something to learn. □ I project self-assurance and confidence that is balanced with humility and openness to learning. □ I respond to new information with open-minded comments like, "I wonder" and "Tell me more" □ I disagree respectfully when I encounter opinions and practices that do not match my own.
+Openness to Learning and Self-Awareness Expectation Selected indicators TC Faculty 5.
+The candidate approaches all program activities with curiosity and the expectation that there is something to learn.
+I project self-assurance and confidence that is balanced with humility and openness to learning.
+I consider the impact of my actions on the well-being of others and the group as a whole.
+I respond to new information with open-minded comments like, "I wonder" and "Tell me more" I disagree respectfully when I encounter opinions and practices that do not match my own.
 6. The candidate is concerned with their own professional growth.
 I complete course assignments in a timely manner and only submit work that represents my best effort.
 I seek and use feedback from faculty, mentor, and supervisor.
 I use instructor feedback on prior assignments to make improvements on future assignments.
 I take responsibility for my progress as measured by the phases outlined in the Secondary MAT Handbook.

-7. The candidate ☐ I adhere to school norms for faculty attire when at school. identifies with the ☐ I present myself as a professional. profession of teaching ☐ I demonstrate a conscientious work ethic. and conducts themself ☐ I willingly accept increasing responsibilities over the course of the year. in a professional ☐ I adhere to professional norms and online etiquette when engaging in manner in appearance, remote contexts (i.e. Zoom meetings, classes at your placement or on attitude, and campus, etc.) communication.
+7. The candidate identifies with the profession of teaching and conducts themselves in a professional manner in appearance, attitude, and communication.
+I adhere to school norms for faculty attire when at school.
+I present myself as a professional.
+I demonstrate a conscientious work ethic.
+I willingly accept increasing responsibilities over the course of the year.
+I adhere to professional norms and online etiquette when engaging in remote contexts (i.e. Zoom meetings, classes at my placement or on campus, etc.)